 Killington at a glance

 Killington is located in the state of Vermont on the eastern side of the USA, close to the Canadian border.
-With an annual historic natural snowfall average of just over 20ft, Killington also boasts one of the world’s biggest and best snow-making operations and longest seasons - the final day of winter 2017-18 was Saturday 26th May!
+With an annual historic natural snowfall average of just over 20ft, Killington also boasts one of the world’s biggest and best snow-making operations and longest seasons, lasting well into May!
 Killington is the perfect location for a family ski holiday in North America, offering 155 named trails spread over six interlinked mountains and over 1500+ acres of super ski terrain.
 You’ll find fantastic gradients for beginners and intermediate skiers plus there's some challenging terrain to keep the experts in your party more than happy.

 Killington doesn’t have a traditional ski village per se – it has a cluster of excellent hotel and condo accommodation spread around the Snowshed ski base, with all the other resort facilities you’d expect spread out over a few miles on each side of the Killington Road as it winds down the mountain to the valley floor.
 The regular resort shuttle links guests from lodging to dinner to shopping to après, and works very well.
 Expect good quality slopeside lodging, great food and après-ski to rival the very best.